uicperformance/broadcast/README.md

 This GIT repository contains the template code.
 There is a server.c, as well as small Rust project containing a test client.

 To build server.c, simply use `make server`.
-This is a multi-threaded server that meets all the requirements for server behavior.
+This is a multi-threaded server that (hopefully) meets the requirements for server behavior.
 Except, of course, it is multi-threaded.

 Your job is to provide the same behavior, but with a single threaded server.
 That is, don't use `pthread_create` or anything like that.
 Instead, you are to use `epoll`` to